rh-messaging/amq7-training/worksheet2/README.md

 <message-load-balancing>STRICT</message-load-balancing>
 ```

--   now re run the exercise
+-   now re run the exercise and notice that both the consumers receive messages even when disconnected.

 ## clustering a topic